ohbm/hackathon2020/logistics.md

 {% accordion software %}

 {% collapse Crowdcast %}
-Each hub will be using the [OSSIG Crowdcast](https://www.crowdcast.io/ossig2019) for the main sessions, and this content will be streamed on Youtube simultaneously such that those who are not formally registered can follow along as well.
+Each hub will be using the [OSSIG Crowdcast](https://www.crowdcast.io/ossig2019) for the main sessions, and this content will be streamed on our [Youtube channel](https://www.youtube.com/channel/UChvSitFvqGDeA1y7MJs4CGQ) simultaneously such that those who are not formally registered can follow along as well.

 <img align="left" src="../img/logistics/crowdcast.svg" alt="crowdcast" height="100px">